chrisblutz/ece387-bluetooth/README.md

 The software UART code is based on/modified from [this repository](https://github.com/blalor/avr-softuart).
 To this code, I have:
 - Improved the coherence and legibility of constant and macro names (especially ones that are user-configurable)
 - Added logic to detect consecutive byte transmissions (useful for transmissions consisting of multiple bytes where there is no consistent termination point)
+- Added logic to determine if a remote device is connected (and allow handlers to run when one is connected/disconnected)
 - Added logic to transmit/receive additional data types (like strings)